Robert Menzies: Second prime ministership

-After his election victory, Menzies returned to the office of Prime Minister on 19 December 1949.
+After his election victory, Menzies returned to the office of prime minister on 19 December 1949.

 Cold War and national security

 The spectre of communism and the threat it was deemed to pose to national security became the dominant preoccupation of the new government in its first phase.
-Menzies introduced legislation in 1950 to ban the Communist Party, hoping that the Senate would reject it and give him a trigger for a double dissolution election, but Labor let the bill pass.
+Menzies introduced legislation in 1950 to ban the Australian Communist Party, hoping that the Senate would reject it and give him a trigger for a double dissolution election, but Labor let the bill pass.
 It was subsequently ruled unconstitutional by the High Court.
 But when the Senate rejected his banking bill, he called a double dissolution election.
 At that election, the Coalition suffered a five-seat swing, winning 69 of 121 seats and 50.7 percent of the two-party vote.
 However, it won six seats in the Senate, giving it control of both chambers.
 Later in 1951 Menzies decided to hold a referendum on the question of changing the Constitution to permit the parliament to make laws in respect of Communists and Communism where he said this was necessary for the security of the Commonwealth.
 If passed, this would have given a government the power to introduce a bill proposing to ban the Communist Party.
 Chifley died a few months after the 1951 election.
 The new Labor leader, H. V. Evatt, campaigned against the referendum on civil liberties grounds, and it was narrowly defeated.
 Menzies sent Australian troops to the Korean War.

 Economic conditions deteriorated in the early 1950s and Labor was confident of winning the 1954 election.
+Menzies engaged in red-baiting of political opponents.
 Shortly before the election, Menzies announced that a Soviet diplomat in Australia Vladimir Petrov, had defected, and that there was evidence of a Soviet spy ring in Australia, including members of Evatt's staff.
 Evatt felt compelled to state on the floor of Parliament that he'd personally written to Soviet Foreign Minister Vyacheslav Molotov, who assured him there were no Soviet spy rings in Australia, bringing the House into silence momentarily before both sides of Parliament laughed at Evatt's naivety.

 This Cold War scare was claimed by some to enable the Menzies government to win the election.
 The Menzies government won 64 of 121 seats and 49.3 percent of the two-party vote.
 Evatt accused Menzies of arranging Petrov's defection.
 The aftermath of the 1954 election caused a split in the Labor Party, with several anti-Communist members from Victoria defecting to form the Australian Labor Party (Anti-Communist).
 The new party directed its preferences to the Liberals, with the Menzies government re-elected with an increased majority at the 1955 election.
 Menzies was re-elected almost as easily at the 1958 election, again with the help of preferences from what had become the Democratic Labor Party.